kylegilman/video-embed-thumbnail-generator/readme.txt

 `<iframe width="960" height="540" frameborder="0" scrolling="no" src="http://www.kylegilman.net/?attachment_id=1906"></iframe>`

-= If you want to further modify the way the Flash video player works, you can add the following options inside the [FMP] tag.
+= If you want to further modify the way the video player works, you can add the following options inside the [FMP] tag.
 These will override anything you’ve set in the plugin settings. =

-* `poster="http://www.example.com/image.jpg"` sets the thumbnail
+* `poster="http://www.example.com/image.jpg"` sets the thumbnail.
 * `width="xxx"`
 * `height="xxx"`
 * `controlbar="docked/floating/none"` sets the controlbar position.
 HTML5 videos only respond to the "none" option.